fygar256/general-assembler-axx/README.md

 The variable is assigned the value of the expression or symbol that hits that position in operands.

 The lowercase letters a through n represent expressions, o through z symbols, and the values are referenced from the error_patterns and object_list variables.
-The expression special variable is '$$' and represents the current location counter.
+The expression special variable in assembly line is '$$' and represents the current location counter.

 ・error_patterns